rich-p-rich/coffee-and-honey-p5/README.md

 # Project Overview: Coffee and Honey

 As will be clear, the website relies heavily on the Boutique Ado Walk-Through project, particularly for the shopping bag and checkout process.
-However, as my imagined Coffee and Honey shop is a bit more limited in terms of the number of products it offers, and sells a different type of project with different pricing structure, I have hopefully provided sufficient independent development away from the Boutique Ado example.
+However, as my imagined Coffee and Honey shop is a bit more limited in terms of the number of products it offers, and sells a different type of project with different pricing structure.
+Additionally, I have expanded the MyAccount page with more delivery and pick-up options, and an expanded account section with CRUD functionality for saved delivery addresses.
+I have hopefully provided sufficient independent development away from the Boutique Ado example.

 As with Project 4, it is built on mobile-first principles around a Django framework and supported by a PostgreSQL database from the Code Institute; I generated the secret key using this tool: https://randomkeygen.com/

 ## Why 'Coffee and Honey'?

 One of my hobbies is beekeeping, and I briefly considered setting up a website that sells beekeeping equipment; however, I thought there are more possibilities in cafe-style business, such as bookings (tables, function room and hive-tours) than in a straight-forward e-commerce shop, so decided to merge my two ideas and interests.
-This has some parallels in real-life: many bakeries were I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shop that are familiar to me from England and Ireland.
+This has some parallels in real-life: many bakeries where I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shop that are familiar to me from England and Ireland.

 Merging the two ideas also gives (I think) a catchy and memorable name, that describes the website's buisness in concise and clear terms.
 People are generally well-disposed to either coffe or honey, often both, and